tsutterley/pyTMD/doc/source/getting_started/Overview.rst

 pyTMD Overview
 ==============

-pyTMD is a Python-based tidal prediction software that reads OTIS, GOT and FES formatted tidal solutions for predicting ocean and load tides and can use IERS conventions for calculating radial pole tide displacements.
+``pyTMD`` is a Python-based tidal prediction software that reads OTIS, GOT and FES formatted tidal solutions for predicting ocean and load tides and can use IERS conventions for calculating radial pole tide displacements.
-It was developed with the goal of supporting science applications for airborne and satellite altimetry. pyTMD provides data access utilities for ascii, netCDF4, HDF5, and geotiff formats. pyTMD also provides some very high-level plotting programs through the use of `Jupyter Notebooks <./Examples.html>`_.
+It was developed with the goal of supporting science applications for airborne and satellite altimetry.
+``pyTMD`` provides data access utilities for ascii, netCDF4, HDF5, and geotiff formats.
+``pyTMD`` also provides some very high-level plotting programs through the use of `Jupyter Notebooks <./Examples.html>`_.

 The program provides the interface between spatial and temporal coordinates and the output ocean, load and pole tide variables as shown in the flowcharts below:

 .. graphviz::
-    :caption: pyTMD Ocean and Load Tide Framework
+    :caption: Ocean and Load Tide Framework
     :align: center

     digraph {